TarmoJussila/coolbasic-cli/README.md

 Build
 -------

-Execute the batch file `cbcli-build.bat` by double-clicking it, or call it from a terminal environment:
+To build executable: execute the batch file `cbcli-build.bat` by double-clicking it, or call it from a terminal environment:

 - CMD: `cbcli-build`
 - Shell: `./cbcli-build.bat`